 I had never made this Guatemalan dessert until I moved to the United States, and I was amazed at how easy they were to make, even though they take a little time.
 As my family gathers around the kitchen to make molletes, I tell my kids stories of my grandmother, who passed away, and how delicious her molletes were.
 We talk about traditions in Guatemala and our family back there.
 The kids love hearing all about Guatemala and about their great-grandparents.
 They enjoy helping out and eating all the leftover manjar!

 They are sweet bread filled with creamy custard, dunked in an egg-and-flour mixture, and fried much like a French toast.
 Then they are bathed in a sweet almíbar syrup made from water, sugar, and aromatic spices.
 Molletes are a popular dessert for Christmas and the Día de Todos Los Santos festivities on November 1st.

-In Guatemala, the Day of the Dead is celebrated mainly on November 1st, Día de Todos Los Santos.
+The Day of the Dead in Guatemala is celebrated mainly on November 1st, Día de Todos Los Santos.
 All Saints Day is when the families gather to remember dear ones who have already left for the afterlife.
 The dates and customs are slightly different from the well-known Mexican Day of the Dead, celebrated on November 1st and November 2nd.
 Even though we are geographical neighbors, the food and the traditions vary from one country to another.
 But we both share the love for family traditions and the spiritual need to honor the deceased.

 What are the Ingredients for Guatemalan Molletes?